Billy Joel’s daughter speaks out after singer’s brain disorder diagnosis

 Musician was forced to cancel a number of shows while he undergoes physical therapy treatments

-Billy Joel’s daughter Alex Ray Joel has shared a touching message for her father following his diagnosis with a rare brain disorder.
+Billy Joel’s daughter Alexa Ray Joel has shared a touching message for her father following his diagnosis with a rare brain disorder.

 The “Piano Man” star, 76, announced on Friday (23 May) that he was cancelling all scheduled concerts after being diagnosed with normal pressure hydrocephalus (NPH), a condition where excess cerebrospinal fluid builds up in the brain ventricles.